Liquidizer (album): Development and recording

 Edwards saw an advert for a sampler in Loot in May 1988, which in reality was a "glorified echo pedal" with a maximum sampling time of two seconds.
 Despite the limitation, which he was able to extended with the tape-speed control on his Portastudio, it aided his creativity.
 Discussing the musical direction, Edwards highlighted the work of Age of Chance, Pop Will Eat Itself and the Shamen as for what he was aiming for.
-Inspired by the live sound of the Shamen, Ewards set about changing his band's live setup, with the inclusion of a drum trigger.
+Inspired by the live sound of the Shamen, Edwards set about changing his band's live setup, with the inclusion of a drum trigger.
 While his love of making music was at a high point, he had considerably less interest in trying to promote it.
 As a result of their mutual pastime in skateboarding, Edwards met Iain Baker, who would later become their keyboardist.
 Gen stepped up in a managerial role, organising gigs and would approach managers of other bands in the hopes of taking them on.
-While on a holiday in Spain, Borg, Edwards and Gen christened the band Jesus Jones.
+While on a holiday in Spain in June 1988, Borg, Edwards and Gen christened the band Jesus Jones.
+That same month, Edwards made a three-song cassette that featured early versions of "Info Freako", "Broken Bones" and "What's Going On", the latter then known as "Grunge Hip".
+Three months afterwards, Gen borrowed a half-complete demo of "Info Freako"; sometime later, Edwards was contacted by Andy Ross of Dave Balfe Management in October 1989.
+Ross told him that he was involved Food Records and invited Edwards for a meeting.
+Eight months prior, the label had given up independent status when they signed a deal with EMI and gained their distribution system.